 Click on the EdgeUi key in the left pane to display its contents in the right pane,

 Right-click on an empty space in the right pane, hover over New and click on DWORD (32-bit) Value.

 Double-click on MouseMonitorEscapeSpeed, change its value data to 1 and click on OK.

-Restart your computer, and as soon as it boots up, you will notice that there is very, very little to no stickiness in your monitors’ corners.
+Restart your computer.
+As soon as it boots up, you’ll notice there is virtually no stickiness in the corners of your monitors.

 Method 2: Use the NSM App

-Officially, MS is working on the issue.
+Officially, Microsoft is working on the issue.
 Unofficially, an app called NSM has been developed to address the issue.
-If Method above doesn’t help, then you an get the app from here and install it.
+If the method above doesn’t help, then you can get the app from here and install it.